 Pippie is a local printer who is very active with the new Community Print Shop.
 To create these large Cypress Woodcut Prints, she carefully lays the slab onto the paper and invites her friends to dance over the top.
-I am swept off my feet by how she captures the exotic natural world of Louisiana
+I am swept off my feet by how she captures the exotic natural world of Louisiana.

 3. Tony Cachere’s Creole Seasoning

 Created in 1972 by Tony Cachere, a retired Southern Louisiana chef, Tony Cachere's Cerole Seasoninghas made its way into every home I've ever visited in Southern Louisiana.
 I personally use it on just about any savory dish – breakfast, lunch or dinner.
 Today, Tony Chachere's® Creole Foods is still owned by the Chachere family and still operates out of the Lombard Street facility in Opelousas.

 4. New Roads Pecan Necklace by Mimosa jewelry

 Whimsical southern imagery makes its way into Madeline Ellis's jewelry collection, MIMOSA.
 I wear the New Roads pecan necklace reminding me of the magnificent pecan trees of my childhood, the delicious snack and of course my cat who happens to be named Pecan.
 Don't miss our source guide for made in USA jewelry.

 5. Zapp’s Chips

 My favorite snack or PoBoy side, these spicy kettle chips are cooked up on the banks of the Mississippi River in Gramercy – just upstream from New Orleans.
 The Zapp's family business was born in 1985 during a downturn in Louisiana's oil-based economy.
 I'm so glad for that because Zapp's Chips are delicious!

-7. Tabasco Brand Pepper Sauce
+6. Tabasco Brand Pepper Sauce

 Tabasco Brand Pepper Sauce has been made in Louisiana since 1868.
 In fact, Tabasco is still owned by the same family and is still made in the same location on Avery Island that it was at founding.
-If you are ever in southern Louisiana, be sure to stop by the factory for a self guided tour.
+If you are ever in southern Louisiana, be sure to stop by the factory for a self-guided tour.

-8. Smoke Perfume
+7. Smoke Perfume

 Kathleen Currie brings you a sensual experience from the intoxicating city of New Orleans through her unisex olfactory creation, Smoke Perfume.
-The all-natural essential oils blended by hand with high-quality natural ingredients, will take you to a mindful, rooted place with every dab and whiff.
+The all-natural essential oils blended by hand with high-quality natural ingredients will take you to a mindful, rooted place with every dab and whiff.

-9. Elmer Chocolate
+8. Elmer Chocolate

 Since 1855 Elmer Chocolate has been making chocolate treats in Louisiana.
 Elmer Chocolate seasonal chocolates can be found on shelves all over the country for Valentine's Day, Easter, and Christmas.

-10. Tchoup Industries
+9. Tchoup Industries

 This is the bag (from my own collection – is this cheating?) that I use every day!
 Built for “City & Swamp” these bags are stylish enough for the street, but durable enough for an adventure on the bayou.
 And the hook closure doubles as a bottle opener – coming in VERY handy here in Southern Louisiana!
 I use the Tchoup Industries’ Flap Pack everyday.
 15% off Tchoup Industries with discount code USALOVE.
 No expiration.
 One use per customer.